moufkir/datasciencejhu_capstone/README.md

 The folder structur adopted for the data preparation and Analysis document generation is as follows :

  - data
+     - en_US
          - dictionaries (contains the generated vocabularies)
          - resources (additional resources e.g profanity file )
          - samples (generated samples generated from the data preparation phase)
-     - stats (statistics files generated in the data preparation and used in the EDA Markdown) the files (en_US.blogs, en_US.news,en_US.twitter)
+         - stats (statistics files generated in the data preparation and used in the EDA Markdown)
+         - en_US.blogs, en_US.news,en_US.twitter (the corpus text files)